iprabhakersingh/WanderLust/README.md

 - Category icons for quick navigation
 - Price, tax, and location details
 - AI-powered listing description improver that generates or enhances property descriptions using OpenAI, helping hosts create clear, engaging, and professional listings.
+- AI-based price prediction that suggests optimal pricing based on description, category, location, and country

 ### 🖼 Image Uploads
 - Managed using Cloudinary